 Welcome to the 3DF Zephyr tutorial series.

-In the following tutorial we will learn how to exploit coded targets in 3DF Zephyr in order to further improve the cameras orientation phase.
+In the following tutorial, we will learn how to exploit coded targets in 3DF Zephyr.

 3DF Zephyr’s coded targets are square-shaped (see image below).

 In order to print coded targets just click on Tools in Zephyr’s menu bar and then on Control points and Distances > Print Markers.
 You can print up to 24 different targets.

 3DF Zephyr’s coded targets are a 16 bit